strubell/11-767/labs/lab9-carbon.md

 3: Extra
 ----
-1. Everything else: Do you have logs you can use
+1. Everything else: Do you have logs you can use to estimate the amount of energy + carbon that went in to all project development?
+Other ways of estimating?
+Was your device plugged in and running for the entire semester?
 2. Supply chain / lifecycle analysis: Can you estimate the additional footprint due to manufacturing hardware?
 Lifetime energy use of your project if it was deployed in the real world?
 3. If you have a Pi or Jetson 4GB: Compare Kill-a-watt measurements to command line energy measurements, and discuuss.